Glossary of Gunspeak

 Support Side–Your NON-dominant side.
 We used to call it your “weak” side, but you should not have a weak hand or arm.
 Changing our words will not make that so, but extensive support side practice will.

 Symbionese Liberation Army (SLA)–A radical left wing terrorist organization active in California during the 1970s.
-Most famous for kidnapping a newspaper heiress who later joined their ranks, the SLA also robbed banks, stole cars, and assassinated Marcus Foster.
+Most infamous for kidnapping a newspaper heiress who later joined their ranks, the SLA also robbed banks, stole cars, and assassinated Marcus Foster.
 As a kid in the 1970s, I cut out articles about law enforcement efforts to stop the SLA, and actually kept a little dossier on several of the known or suspected SLA members.
 My sister found it decades later when cleaning out my dad’s house.
 I had no idea, back then, that I would end up as a Special Agent on an FBI taskforce hunting domestic terrorists.

 Tamil Tigers–see Liberation Tigers of Tamil Eelam